TheRealCodeBeard/ServerlessTwitterBot/STEP7.md

 So, you can ML too!

+#### Natural Language Generation specifically

 A very simple technique for Natural Language Generation uses a simple version of a [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain).
 How does this work?

-First of all you will need a [repository](http://www.gutenberg.org/) of text to work with.
+**First** of all you will need a [repository](http://www.gutenberg.org/) of text to work with.
 I have provided a [text file](https://github.com/TheRealCodeBeard/ServerlessTwitterBot/blob/master/some_text.js) in this repo.

+**Next, Code**.
 I will continue this section [in the comments of this javascript file](https://github.com/TheRealCodeBeard/ServerlessTwitterBot/blob/master/simple_markov.js).

-The simple Markov method will generally generate nonsense.
+**Note** The simple Markov method will generally generate nonsense.
 It's fun though.
 Using all these different ML techniques _combined_ with templating and random generation and explicit logic gives the best results currently.

 Or you could consider...